beny23/myblog/content/posts/on_weaponisation_of_open_source.md

 Dependencies and supply chain attacks are a big thing - and yes, some people advocate dependency scanning and version pinning, but I don't think it is possible to use open source libs at scale without a certain amount of trust.
-I'm work in an organisation where there are hundreds of teams and thousands of microservices.
+I'm working in an organisation where there are hundreds of teams and thousands of microservices.
 I'm trying to think how we can assess the risk of thousands of dependencies and millions of lines of code.
 Without trust, the only way that's possible is to fork all libs, prevent open source and generally kill off any agility and velocity.